Interchangeable parts: Origins of the modern concept

 Before the 18th century, devices such as guns were made one at a time by gunsmiths in a unique manner.
 If one single component of a firearm needed a replacement, the entire firearm either had to be sent to an expert gunsmith for custom repairs, or discarded and replaced by another firearm.
-During the 18th and early 19th centuries, the idea of replacing these methods with a system of interchangeable manufacture was gradually developed.
+During the 18th and early-19th centuries, the idea of replacing these methods with a system of interchangeable manufacture gradually developed.
 The development took decades and involved many people.